LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Signaling/Railway_signaling.md

-# How to Use PLC to Implement Land Based Railway Track Fixed Block Signaling System
+# How to Use PLC to Implement Land Based Railway Track Fixed Block Signaling OT System

-**Project design purpose**: We want to use PLC with sensor and signals to implement the operation of railway track fixed blocking signaling automated control system in the digital equivalent system or railway system module to show the logic of track fixed blocking ATC(Automatic Train Control) mechanism for training.
+**Project Design Purpose:** This project aims to use Programmable Logic Controllers (PLC) with train detection sensors and train control signals to develop an automated control system for railway track fixed block signaling.
+The system will include a digital equivalent simulation to explain the logic of the track fixed block Automatic Train Control (ATC) mechanism for training purposes.
+In this article, we will introduce the design of the block controller's electrical circuit, then demonstrate how to implement this circuit using PLC ladder logic diagrams and Structured Text.
+Finally, we will show how to integrate the controllers to build an railway Automatic Train Protection (ATP) system capable of handling complex railway situations, such as controlling multi-track junctions and block override.

-> Important: The real world railway Automatic Train Control mechanism Automatic Train Protection(ATP) and Automatic Train Operation(ATO) are much more complex, we just simplified the general operation logic for OT training.
+> **Important:** Real-world railway Automatic Train Control mechanisms, including Automatic Train Protection (ATP) and Automatic Train Operation (ATO), are much more complex than what we introduced in the article.
+This project simplifies the general operation logic for training purposes only.

 ```
 # Version:     v0.1.3